sachinm78/sachinm78.github.io/_posts/2019-08-11-final_project_react-redux_front-end_web_app_with_rails_api_back-end.markdown

 * [Randomness API](https://github.com/sachinm78/Randomness-api) Rails Application
 * [Randomness Client](https://github.com/sachinm78/Randomness-client) React-Redux Application

-And if you'd like to see a video demonstration of my app, you can do so here. (coming soon).
+And if you'd like to see a video demonstration of my app, you can do so [here]https://www.youtube.com/watch?v=ClmMETSF2no&t=8s).

 Thanks for reading.
 I’ll be back with some more thoughts on web development soon.
 Until then, happy coding!